DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications explicitly state that DAFoam was used in their studies.
 If we have missed your work, please feel free to edit this page and submit a pull request.

+<92> U. Padmanaban, C. Thompson, B. Ganapathisubramani, S. Symon.
+To stall-cell or not to stall-cell: Variational data assimilation of 3D mean flow past a stalled airfoil. arXiv:2604.27680, 2026

 <91> Z. Zhang, K. Shukla, Z. Wang, A. Morales, T. Kaufer, S. Salauddin, N. Walters, aD.
 Barrett, K. Ahmed, M. Triantafyllou, G. Karniadakis.
 Turbulence closure in Reynolds-averaged Navier–Stokes and flow inference around a cylinder using physics-informed neural networks and sparse experimental data.
 Journal of Fluid Mechanics, 2026.

 <90> J. Li, C. Wu, Z. He, Y. Zhang.
 Field Inversion Symbolic Regression with Embedded Equation Learner for Interpretable Turbulence Model Correction. arXiv.2604.14569.
 2026